#AOLShivaratri – Celebrations in Art of Living Ashram

 Bhandhara (Treasure Chest) – Tambittu with coins inside

-Significance of Tilodaka or Tarpana
+Significance of Tilodaka and Tarpana